 I highly recommend ‘The Art of Racing in the Rain‘ book by Garth Stein to anyone who has ever felt a certain kinship with a dog.
 You will not be disappointed with this read!

-Have you ever read a book that you felt compelled to share with others?
+Have you read a book that you felt compelled to share?
 You can do so below by leaving us a comment.